Our Crisis Centers

 Your local crisis center usually serves your entire community, often 24/7 and free of charge.
 These centers connect callers to providers in their community that can support their needs.

-The 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) is made up of an expansive network of over 200 local – and state – funded crisis centers located across the United States.
-The counselors at these local crisis centers answer calls and chats from people in distress that the Lifeline receives every day.
-The Lifeline’s crisis centers provide the specialized care of a local community with the support of a national network.
+The 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) is made up of an expansive network of over 200 local – and state–funded crisis contact centers located across the United States.
+The crisis counselors at these local crisis centers answer calls, chats, and texts from people in distress that the 988 Lifeline receives daily.
+The 988 Lifeline’s crisis centers provide the specialized care of a local community with the support of a national network.

 The Lifeline’s united network provides at-risk individuals across the country with a single, well-known phone number and name.
-This unity enables the Lifeline to assure that centers are accredited, provide training for counselors, and disseminate best practices.
+This unity enables the Lifeline to assure that centers are accredited, provide training for crisis counselors, and disseminate standards and best practices.

 Why Crisis Centers Need Your Help